European carmakers gain ground in recovering euro zone

 In September, new car registrations in Europe climbed 5.5 percent to 1.19 million vehicles, only the third month a gain was recorded in the past two years, automotive industry association ACEA said last month.

-(Reporting by Laurence Frost and Benjamin Mallet in Paris, Edward Taylor in Frankfurt, and Jennifer Clark in Milan; Editing by Geert De Clercq and Pravin Char)
+(Reporting by Laurence Frost and Benjamin Mallet in Paris, Edward Taylor in Frankfurt; Editing by Geert De Clercq and Pravin Char)